NATURE

 857 student ambassadors from 59 countries have signed up to take action on their campuses

-Dots on the map represent people from universities that are part of our Nature Positive Universities network.
-These are people from all parts of a university – students, researchers, staff and senior management who have signed up to be be part of our community.
+The grey dots on the map represent people from universities that are part of the Nature Positive Universities network.
+These are people from across universities – students, researchers, staff and senior management who have signed up to be part of our community.

-Please contact us to be connected with other members of your institution who are part of the network so you can work together.
-(Please note that Pledges take a day or so to appear on the map)
+Please contact us to connect with other members of your organisation who are part of the network.
+(Please note that pledges take a day or so to appear on the map.)

-Universities whose senior management have taken the Nature Positive Pledge are marked in blue.
+Universities who's senior management have taken the nature positive pledge are highlighted in blue.

-Universities where there are Nature Positive Student Ambassadors are circled in orange.
+Universities with student ambassadors are circled in orange.

 Case studies